 Diagnosing mouth larvae involves a combination of a clinical examination and laboratory tests.
 The diagnostic process typically includes:

-A healthcare professional will perform a thorough examination of your oral cavity to identify signs of infestation, such as swelling, lesions, and the presence of larvae.
+A healthcare professional will thoroughly examine your oral cavity to identify signs of infestation, such as swelling, lesions, and the presence of larvae.

 In some cases, larvae may need to be extracted from the mouth for identification.
-This is often done using specialized tools under sterile conditions.
+This is often done using specialised tools under sterile conditions.

 The extracted larvae will be examined under a microscope to confirm the species and assess the extent of the infestation.